-- Technical Knowledge, clear understanding of sewing and the Sew Powerful Purse pattern.
+- Sewing experience, clear understanding of sewing and the Sew Powerful Purse pattern.
 Understand and support the Sew Powerful Mission and Ministry.

 This position has no direct staff supervisory responsibilities.
 Will coordinate with other positions for the purpose of strategy, communication, and planning.
 May supervise volunteers on a temporary basis for specific events such as a Sew-a-thon.

 This job operates in an off-site environment, generally from the Regional Coordinator’s own home.
 May work in others’ retail or civic facilities.
 This role routinely uses standard office equipment such as computers, phones, photocopiers, filing cabinets, etc. You will be provided a Sew Powerful email address, which will be the primary means of communication between the Regional Coordinator and other Sew Powerful volunteers and when representing Sew Powerful to the community at large.
 Our expectation is that Regional Coordinators check their Sew Powerful email at least once every 5 business days.

 The physical demands described here are representative of those that must be met by a volunteer to successfully perform the essential functions of this job.